victorvvu/StyleGAN/StyleGAN_Dog/README.md

 This network improved on the pitfalls of StyleGAN1, where "water drops" can be seen on the images and did not allow users to control features.
 In addition, StyleGAN2 not only improves training time and performance, but it also produces extremely high quality images.

+##### Training
+The Nvidia team recommends training on 8-12 GPUs, however most of us do not have this type of hardware to do so.
+This means training on an Amazon EC2 isntance will probably take a few days of constant training.
+Unforutunately for me, Amazon removed my free p2 instance, after leaving the model train for a whole day.
+So now I am training on Google Colab, which is much worse and automatically stops training after ~8 hours.

 ## 2. Results